matzemathics/nemo-doc/src/content/docs/guides/tour.md

 @export triples :- ntriples{compression="gzip"} .
 ```

-When using the [[Nemo command-line client|Nemo client]], some options are available to override the export directives in the program, to set the output (base) directory, and to control if existing files should be overwritten.
+When using the [Nemo command-line client](/nemo-doc/guides/cli), some options are available to override the export directives in the program, to set the output (base) directory, and to control if existing files should be overwritten.

 ## Built-in functions and predicates